 What Information Will You Need to Correctly Fill Out the FAFSA?

 - You’ll need accurate records for your income (and your family’s income) earned in the year prior to when you will start school.
-Therefore, for the 2016-2017 school year, you will need 2015 tax/income or financial information.
+For example, for the 2022-2023 school year, you will need 2020 tax/income or financial information.

 - You will need to refer to: